 Foreign journals rarely held in U.S. libraries, with a focus on science and technology

-Access to rich holdings in STE print serials through a partnership with the Linda Hall Library
+Access to rich holdings in science, technology, and engineering print serials through a partnership with the Linda Hall Library

 More than 800,000 non U.S. dissertations

-Area Studies: major collections from Africa, Latin America, Middle East, Europe, Asia, and South Asia, in various formats
+Area Studies: major collections of news, government documents, and archives from Africa, Latin America, Middle East, Europe, Asia, and Southeast and South Asia